Gulfina-dev/shell-travel/README.md

 - Promotional slogan
 - Contact information
 - Logo linking to "About" section
+- **Animated beach GIF as background** — adds a dynamic, summery vibe

 ## Future Improvements
 - Connect booking forms to a backend (Node.js)